Ken Patera: Second return to World Wrestling Federation (1984–1985, 1987–1988)

-Return to American Wrestling Association (1989–1990)
+Second return to American Wrestling Association (1989–1990)

 Patera returned to the AWA in early 1989 and unsuccessfully challenged the new AWA world champion Larry Zbyszko for the title.
 He then teamed with Brad Rheingans as "the Olympians."
 The team defeated Badd Company for the AWA World Tag Team Championship shortly thereafter, but their reign was brief.
 Fellow weightlifter-turned-wrestler Wayne Bloom challenged Patera to a "car-lifting challenge" in order to get a title shot for him and his partner, Mike Enos.
 When it was Patera's turn to lift, Enos and manager Johnny Valiant attacked and (kayfabe) injured Patera and Rheingans.
 This led to the AWA stripping Patera and Rheingans of the title.
 Rheingans left wrestling for several months in order to have a legitimate knee operation.
 Patera continued to feud with Bloom and Enos until he left the AWA.
 Upon his return to the AWA in early 1990, Rheingans resumed the feud until the AWA's demise.